-Forex traders come to the market with one main aim: profit from the sometimes minute changes in value of one currency against another.
-They do this by basing their investment decisions on whichever way they think forex prices will fluctuate in the future.
+Forex traders come to the market with one main aim: profit from changes in the value of one currency against another.
+They do this by investing whichever way they think forex prices will fluctuate in the future.

-For example, if experts anticipate that the Singapore dollar will decrease in value against the US dollar, forex traders will sell their Singapore dollar dollars and buy US bucks.
-If the US dollar then increases in value, the trader gains greater purchasing power to buy more Singapore dollars than they initially had — resulting in a tidy profit.
+For example, if experts anticipate that the Singapore dollar will decrease in value against the US dollar, forex traders will sell their Singaporean dollars and buy US dollars.
+If the US dollar then increases in value, the trader gains greater purchasing power to buy more Singapore dollars than they initially had, resulting in a tidy profit.

-On the global forex market, currencies are quoted in pairs — that is, in terms of their value against other currencies.
-In the forex market, these pairs are expressed as SGD/USD, GBP/EUR and USD/GBP.
-You’ll sometimes hear these pairs referred to by nickname.
-Keeping things lively, AUD/USD is often called the “Aussie,” EUR/GBP the “Chunnel,” GBP/USD the “cable” and USD/CHF the “Swissy,” among others.
+On the global forex market, currencies are quoted in pairs, that is, in terms of their value against other currencies.
+In the forex market, these pairs are expressed as Currency 1/Currency 2, for example, SGD/USD, GBP/EUR and USD/GBP.
+You’ll also sometimes hear these pairs referred to by their nickname; the AUD/USD is often called the “Aussie,” EUR/GBP the “Chunnel,” GBP/USD the “cable” and USD/CHF the “Swissy,” among others.

 What are the benefits of forex trading?

-Forex trading has many advantages for the right investor, starting with its 24/7 accessibility.
-Unlike the New York Stock Exchange, which is open weekdays only from 9:30 a.m. to 4 p.m.
-EST, the global forex market runs Monday through Friday around the clock.
+- 24/7 accessibility.
+Unlike the New York Stock Exchange, which is open weekdays only from 9:30am to 4pm EST, the global forex market runs Monday through Friday around the clock.
 This means that forex prices constantly fluctuate, offer plenty of investment opportunities for traders.

 Graham is a veteran investor who buys and sells currency pairs.
 Anticipating that the US dollar will increase in value against the euro, Graham purchases $100,000 in US dollars using a forex contract at €0.90.
 Because his forex trading platform allows him to place trades at a margin of 1%, this investment costs Graham $1,000 to place.

-Time shows that Graham’s prediction is correct!
-The US dollar rises to €0.925, resulting in a profit of around €1,575 or $1,700 for Graham after factoring the cost of his investment.
+Time shows that Graham's prediction is correct.
+The US dollar rises to €0.925, resulting in a profit of around €1,575 or $1,700 for Graham after factoring in the cost of his investment.

 What forex trading platforms are available?